-Building a Power Pair: How Chip Gaines and Joanna Gaines Became #Goals
+Building a Power Couple: How Chip Gaines and Joanna Gaines Became #Goals - E!
+Online

 Perhaps it's because beneath the Target lines, the television network and their sprawling 20,000-square-foot Waco metropolis that attracts some 35,000 fans each week to the town they love so much, they swear they're just like any other couple that knows they have a good thing going.

-"I think anybody can have it," he insisted to In the Room's Jason Kennedy when asked what he'd tell others hoping for a romance akin to theirs.
+"I think anybody can have it," he insisted on In the Room when asked what he'd tell others hoping for a romance akin to theirs.
 "You know, at the end of the day I love Jo more than anything in the world."

 Jo likes to harken back on the lesson from that first tough year of marriage.
 "I loved comfort and predictability, and he was stretching me," she said of his spontaneous, leap before he looks habits.
 "I loved safe, and everything Chip did was the opposite of that."

-And yet looking back now, with 17 years of hindsight, it's clear that she "needed someone to pull me out of the box I was planning to stay in for my entire life," as she put it in What Makes a Marriage Last.
+And yet looking back now, with nearly 18 years of hindsight, it's clear that she "needed someone to pull me out of the box I was planning to stay in for my entire life," as she put it in What Makes a Marriage Last.
 "That first year, I started seeing the beauty of the unpredictability, and realizing what he was teaching me.
 It was all about learning to trust Chip.
 I thought, Holy cow, we now have one life.
 I began to see the rewards of saying yes, and it tasted good.
 It was fun.
 And the next time, I would say yes quicker.
 I realized that Chip had great instincts and I could either hold him back or say, 'Hey, I trust you here.'"

 Leaning into the latter has spelled their success for the last two decades.